algbio/MFD-ILP/MFD with Cycles/README.md

 ```

 # 3. Dataset Creation
 The dataset used to test these formulations are adapted from the available datasets in the literature.
 However, some alterations were necessary due to the specificities of our formulations.
 This section provides a complete detailed explanation of how such datasets were adapted and created.
-The dataset are named, according to their reference in the paper: SRR020730 Salmon Adapted, Transportation Data and E. coli Strains.
+The dataset are named, according to their reference in the paper: *SRR020730 Salmon Adapted*, *Transportation Data* and *E. coli Strains*.

 ## Dataset 1: SRR020730 Salmon Adapted
 A specific sample from the Catfish archive was selected for this dataset, and new cyclic graphs were created using the ground truth files.
 We took each ground truth for each graph and created a few copies of it.
 In each copy, we swapped two random nodes (except the source and sink).
 We built the graph using new and original ground truths, and that guarantees that at least one cycle is obtained.